 Fig. 3.
 Bidirectional 'repeater' amplifier.
-Here, amplifier A1 amplifies the signals travelling west-to-east, while A2 amplifies signals travelling east-to-west.
+Here, amplifier A1 amplifies the signals travelling west-to-east, while A2 amplifies signals travelling directional amplifiers.
+These are amplifiers that can handle signals from two opposing directions on a single line.

 Fig. 4.
 Use of hybrid as a transmit/receive switch.
 Here, the transmitter output and receiver input connect to opposite ports of a hybrid device so transmitter power does not reach the receiver input.